 The ability to develop and operate the Underlying Properties depends on the future financial condition and economic performance and access to capital of the operators of those properties, which in turn will depend upon the supply and demand for oil and natural gas, prevailing economic conditions and financial, business and other factors, many of which are beyond the control of the Sponsor and the third party operators.
-If the reduced demand for crude oil in the global market as a result of the economic effects of the COVID-19 pandemic persists for the near future or longer, such factors could have a negative impact on the financial condition and economic performance of one or more of the operators of the Underlying Properties.
+Reduced demand for crude oil in the global market could have a negative impact on the financial condition and economic performance of one or more of the operators of the Underlying Properties.
 The Sponsor is not a reporting company and is not required to file periodic reports with the SEC pursuant to the Exchange Act.
 Therefore, Trust unitholders do not have access to financial information about the Sponsor.